THE CREATIVE PROCESS

 We all connect through stories.
 This is our story.

 The Creative Process Exhibition was launched at the Sorbonne and is traveling to forty leading universities around the world.
-The exhibition consists of interviews with over 100 esteemed writers, including Joyce Carol Oates, Hilary Mantel, George Saunders, Paul Auster, Neil Gaiman, Tobias Wolff, Richard Ford, Junot Díaz, Viet Thanh Nguyen, Jane Smiley, Marie Darrieussecq, Maxine Hong Kingston, Michel Faber, T.C.
-Boyle, Jay McInerney, Geoff Dyer, Dave Eggers, Etgar Keret, Rick Moody, Ann Beattie, Douglas Kennedy, Frederic Tuten, Sam Lipsyte, DBC Pierre, Robert Olen Butler, and Yiyun Li, among others.
-Participating creative thinkers include Noam Chomsky, Yuval Noah Harari, Saul Perlmutter, Randy Schekman, Eric Fischl, George Lakoff, Michael Pollan, Alison Gopnik, Yuval Sharon, Jill Johnson, Seán Curran, Miki Kratsman, Dario Maestripieri, Ellen Ullman, Mario Alberto Zambrano, and a host of others.
+The exhibition consists of interviews with over 100 esteemed writers, including Joyce Carol Oates, Hilary Mantel, George Saunders, Paul Auster, Neil Gaiman, Isabel Allende, Tobias Wolff, Richard Ford, Junot Díaz, Viet Thanh Nguyen, Jane Smiley, Marie Darrieussecq, Maxine Hong Kingston, Yann Martel, Michel Faber, T.C.
+Boyle, Jay McInerney, Geoff Dyer, Dave Eggers, James Kelman, Etgar Keret, Rick Moody, A.L.
+Kennedy, Ann Beattie, Douglas Kennedy, Edna O'Brien, Frederic Tuten, Sam Lipsyte, DBC Pierre, Robert Olen Butler, and Yiyun Li, among others.
+Participating artists and creative thinkers include Noam Chomsky, Yuval Noah Harari, Hans Ulrich Obrist, Harold Bloom, Saul Perlmutter, Randy Schekman, Eric Fischl, Laurie Anderson, David Hollander, Peter Boal, George Lakoff, Michael Pollan, Jennifer Flay, Paul Clinton, Kohei Nawa, Alison Gopnik, Noelani Pantastico, Yuval Sharon, Ralph Gibson, Romain Gandolphe, Axelle Pinot, FX Harsono, Jill Johnson, Michael Portnoy, Pinaree Sanpitak, Seán Curran, David Palumbo-Liu, Bruce Wolosoff, Miki Kratsman, Dario Maestripieri, Ellen Ullman, Itamar Kubovy, Mario Alberto Zambrano, and a host of others.

 EDUCATING VIA AN EXHIBITION